-6.4.
+7.4.
 Sensitivity to Peak Main Memory Bandwidth

-As described in Section 2, main memory (off-chip) bandwidth is a major bottleneck in GPU applications.
-In order to confirm that CABA works for different designs with varying amounts of available bandwidth, we conduct an experiment where CABA-BDI is used in three systems with 0.5X, 1X and 2X amount of bandwidth of the baseline.
+As described in Section 3, main memory (off-chip) bandwidth is a major bottleneck in GPU applications.
+In order to confirm that CABA works for different designs with varying amounts of available memory bandwidth, we conduct an experiment where CABA-BDI is used in three systems with 0.5X, 1X and 2X amount of bandwidth of the baseline.

-Figure 12 shows the results of this experiment.
-We observe that, as expected, the CABA designs (\-CABA) significantly outperform the corresponding baseline designs with the same amount of bandwidth.
-The performance improvement of CABA is often equivalent to the doubling the off-chip bandwidth.
-We conclude that CABA-based bandwidth compression, on average, offers almost all the performance benefits of doubling the available off-chip bandwidth with only modest complexity to support assist warps.
+Figure 14 shows the results of this experiment.
+We observe that, as expected, each CABA design (\-CABA) significantly outperforms the corresponding baseline designs with the same amount of bandwidth.
+The performance improvement of CABA is often equivalent to the doubling the off-chip memory bandwidth.
+We conclude that CABA-based bandwidth compression, on average, offers almost all the performance benefit of doubling the available off-chip bandwidth with only modest complexity to support assist warps.

-Figure 12: Sensitivity of CABA to memory bandwidth.
+Figure 14: Sensitivity of CABA to memory bandwidth.
+Figure reproduced from [115].

-6.5.
+7.5.
 Selective Cache Compression with CABA

 In addition to reducing bandwidth consumption, data compression can also increase the effective capacity of on-chip caches.
-While compressed caches can be beneficial-as higher effective cache capacity leads to lower miss rates-supporting cache compression requires several changes in the cache design [4, 22, 65, 71].
+While compressed caches can be beneficial-as higher effective cache capacity leads to lower miss rates-supporting cache compression requires several changes in the cache design [4, 25, 87, 89, 99].

-Figure 13 shows the effect of four cache compression designs using CABA-BDI (applied to both L1 and L2 caches with 2x or 4x the number of tags of the baseline) on performance.
+Figure 15 shows the effect of four cache compression designs using CABA-BDI (applied to both L1 and L2 caches with 2x or 4x the number of tags of the baseline) on performance.
 We make two major observations.
-First, several applications from our workload pool are not only bandwidth sensitive, but also cache sensitive.
+First, several applications from our workload pool are not only bandwidth sensitive, but also cache capacity sensitive.
 For example, bfs and sssp significantly benefit from L1 cache compression, while TRA and KM benefit from L2 compression.
 Second, L1 cache compression can severely degrade the performance of some applications, e.g., hw and LPS.
 The reason for this is the overhead of decompression, which can be especially high for L1 caches as they are accessed very frequently.
 This overhead can be easily avoided by disabling compression at any level of the memory hierarchy.